n8finch/env-impact-tracker/README.md

 # AI Carbon Footprint Tracker

 Tools to estimate and track the carbon footprint of your AI usage.
-Privacy-first: no content is ever read or sent anywhere — only string lengths and token counts.
+Privacy-first: no content is ever read or sent anywhere.
+Only string lengths and token counts.

 **GitHub:** [github.com/n8finch/env-impact-tracker](https://github.com/n8finch/env-impact-tracker)